Crome syndrome

-Crome syndrome is a rare disease defined by various symptoms, including epilepsy, intellectual disability, eye and kidney problems.
+Crome syndrome is a rare disease defined by various symptoms, including epilepsy, intellectual disability, and eye and kidney problems.
 It usually causes death in 4 to 8 months.

 History

 In 1963, a doctor studied two female infants who showed symptoms of intellectual disability, congenital cataracts, epileptic seizures and small stature.
 The two girls died at the age of 4 and 8 months.
 The autopsy revealed renal tubular necrosis and encephalopathy.